 You May Find It Easier To Get A Raise At Work

-A sad, unfair but true fact is that most overweight people (but especially women) often find that they are earning less than their slimmer counterparts.
+A sad, unfair but true fact is that most overweight people (but especially women) often earn less than their slimmer counterparts.
 A 2004 paper found that overweight women in the United States earn 9 percent less than their slimmer co-workers (13).
 Another more recent study by the professional cite LinkedIn also found out that obese and overweight people in the UK, earned on average £1,940 ($2,512) less per year than those with healthy BMIs.
 The same study also found that women were more affected by this than men of the same weight (8).

 You May Find It Easier To Land A Job Or A Promotion